 Which is why it truly dismays me that white society views Richard’s bold proclamation of his true position in the landscape of American music as something brash, brazen, or arrogant, as reflected in almost every interview a white person conducted with Richard or in all of today’s headlines which make the point to emphasize that his rightful titles are “self-proclaimed” — as if to say this is not the view of the masses, but rather an uppity depiction of his own delusions.

 But when have Black people in this country ever had the luxury of not having to proclaim our own humanity, let alone our own greatness?
-From “Ain’t I a Woman?” to “I Am a Man” to Black Lives Matter, Black people have always had to defend, demand, and safeguard our collective and individual legacies against white supremacy.
+From “Ain’t I a Woman?” to “I Am a Man” to Black Lives Matter, Black people have always had to defend, demand, and safeguard our collective and individual being against white supremacy.
 Whether by roasting a myriad of rock figures on the fly, or by taking time out of an engagement of honors to hold significant space for himself by reminding a room full of white people that but not for him, they would not exist in their current capacities, Richard gave himself the glory that was refused him, by any means necessary.
-Little Richard’s unrepentant bearing of the truth is, like Malcolm X’s or James Baldwin’s, a supremely valiant action that should be honored right along with his musical inventions, ingenuity, and trailblazing.
+Little Richard’s unrepentant bearing of the truth is — like Malcolm X’s or James Baldwin’s — a supremely valiant action that should be honored right along with his musical inventions, ingenuity, and trailblazing.

 Steven Van Zandt of Bruce Springsteen’s E Street Band was quoted as saying, “Little Richard opens his mouth, and out comes liberation.”
 This is an important observation.
 In Blues People, Amiri Baraka writes of the slave citizen, “How did it do this?
 What was so powerful and desperate in the music that guaranteed its continued existence?
 But as I began to get into the history of the music, I found that this was impossible without, at the same time, getting deeper into the history of the people.
 That it was the history of the Afro-American people as text, as tale, as story, as exposition narrative, or what have you, that the music was the score, the actually expressed creative orchestration, reflection of Afro-American life, our words, the libretto, to those actual, lived lives.
 That the music was an orchestrated, vocalized, hummed, chanted, blown, scatted corollary confirmation of the history.
 That the music was explaining the history as the history was explaining the music.
 And that both were expressions and reflections of the people!”